-The Rassias Center is pleased to offer a workshop March 30th - 31st, 2012 at Dartmouth College in Hanover, NH.
+The Rassias Center is pleased to offer a workshop on the Kimball Union Academy (KUA) campus in Meriden, New Hampshire.

 The Rassias Method (RM) includes some fifty dramatic techniques that work to banish the inhibitions that can retard the acquisition of foreign languages.
 RM techniques hold students' attention and foster spontaneous use of the language.
 Teachers' workshops in the RM offer instructors an array of dynamic classroom activities that use movement, sound, rhythm and motion to help students learn.
 Workshop participants will enjoy a supportive, intensive, small group session environment as they practice applying the RM techniques to their current classroom materials.
 Originally developed during the advent of the Peace Corps, the techniques have been adopted by teachers worldwide.

 |Schedule:||Wednesday, June 25th 9:00am – 9:00pm|

 |(NB: Changes may be made; lunch, dinner, and coffee breaks will be inserted.)|

 |Fee:||Tuition is $500.00 per participant, which includes a non-refundable enrollment of $100.00.|

 Meals are included.